diogommpr/PORDATA-data-integration-analysis/README.md

 As part of this project, four final datasets were created from the cleaned and merged raw data:

-1. **Merged dataset (all years, one row per municipality)** – contains a single row for each municipality, aggregating all variables.
+1. **Merged dataset (all years, one row per municipality)**: contains a single row for each municipality, aggregating all variables.
-2. **Merged detailed dataset (all years, multiple rows per crime type)** – contains multiple rows per municipality, separated by type of crime.
+2. **Merged detailed dataset (all years, multiple rows per crime type)**: contains multiple rows per municipality, separated by type of crime.
-3. **2024-specific dataset (one row per municipality)** – subset for the year 2024, with one row per municipality.
+3. **2024-specific dataset (one row per municipality)**: subset for the year 2024, with one row per municipality.
-4. **2024-specific detailed dataset (multiple rows per crime type)** – subset for the year 2024, with multiple rows per municipality depending on the crime type.
+4. **2024-specific detailed dataset (multiple rows per crime type)**: subset for the year 2024, with multiple rows per municipality depending on the crime type.

 These datasets are saved in the `data/processed/` folder and were used for all analyses presented in this project.
+The statistical analyses were run on the dataset number 3 (2024-specific dataset).

 ## Methodology
 The project followed these main steps:

-1. **Download and inspection** of all raw datasets.
-2. **Data cleaning**:
+### 4.1. **Download of Raw Datasets
+- CSV datasets from PORDATA

+### 4.2 ** Import Libraries
+- `pandas`, `numpy`, `re`, `unidecode`
+- Standard Python data science libraries

+### 4.3 Load Data
+- Each CSV from PORDATA is loaded into a separate DataFrame

+### 4.4 Data Cleaning
-   - Standardization of column names (English, removal of leading/trailing spaces, etc.).
+- Standardize column names: Portuguese to English, removal of leading/trailing spaces and accents, etc.)
-   - Harmonization of categorical variables.
-   - Removal of unnecessary columns.
+- Drop unnecessary columns
-3. **Dataset integration**:
-   - Filtered datasets to ensure one value per municipality.
+- Rename columns to descriptive names: e.g., “Valor” to “Population”, “Deaths_per_1000”, etc.)
+- Normalize categorical values
+- Filter only Municipality-level rows: “Level” = “Municipality”
+- Handle datasets with multiple breakdowns by keeping total values only:
+  - Population: totals across age and sex.
+  - Unemployment: total unemployed population.
+- Crime data were treated in two ways:
-   - Created derived datasets such as total crimes per municipality.
+  - An aggregated version with total crimes per municipality and year.
-   - Merged all datasets into a single “long” and “detailed” dataset.
+  - A detailed version retaining multiple rows per crime type.

+### 4.5 Missing Data Imputation
+- Some datasets lack values for 2024
+- Values from 2023 were carried to 2024

+### 4.6 Merge Datasets
+- Main merge (“merged_df”): one row per Municipality per Year
+- Detailed merge (“merged_detailed_df”: keeps multiple rows per “Crime_type”
+- Merge keys: “Year” and “Municipality”
+- Check for missing values

+### 4.7 Export Cleaned/Merged Data
+- CSVs saved to “data/processed”:
+    - “merged_dataset.csv” → standard consolidated dataset
+    - “merged_dataset_detailed.csv” → detailed dataset (multiple rows per crime type)
+    - “municipal_data_2024.csv” → 2024 only, one row per municipality
+    - “municipal_data_2024_detailed.csv” → 2024 only, detailed crime rows

-4. **Exploratory data analysis**:
+### 4.8 **Exploratory data analysis**:
    - Top/bottom municipalities by key variables.
    - Normalized rates (per 1,000 inhabitants, etc.).
    - Salary quartile analysis and ANOVA tests.